haran2001/CS252_assignment/README.md

 **Modifications**:
 1. Removed comments to run the file and added as a part of README.md
+2. Added new comments.

 **Explanation** :
-1. Use open() to open "fileOpen" to be read and "targetFile" to be copied to.
+1. Use open() to open "fileOpen" to be read, and "targetFile" to be copied to.
+2. If wither descriptors are -1, then file opning has failed.
-2. O_RDWR: Allow both read and write operations on the file
+3. O_RDWR: Allow both read and write operations on the file
-3. O_CREAT: Create the file if it doen't exist before opening.
+4. O_CREAT: Create the file if it doen't exist before opening.
-4. O_APPEND: Dont erase file contents everytime it's used/opened.
+5. O_APPEND: Dont erase file contents everytime it's used/opened.
-5. The set of permissions used here is 0 and 0666 respectively.
+6. The set of permissions used here is 0 and 0666 respectively.
-6. The ID returned by fork() is 0, then the child process has been returned.
+7. The ID returned by fork() is 0, then the child process has been returned.
-7. If the ID is positive then the parent process is returned.
+8. If the ID is positive then the parent process is returned.
-8. If ID is negative then the pipr has failed.
+9. If ID is negative then the pipe has failed.
+10. The entire process takes place in two parts, the parent process and child process.
+11. The parent process takes place first and is reponsible for reading the content from the source and writing it into the read buffer.
+12. The child process is next and reads the contents of the read buffer and writes it into the target file.
+13. The child terminates, followed by the parent and the program ends.

 **Additional Instructions** :
 1. Clone the repo using